ansible/ansible-container/docs/rst/getting_started.rst

 Things to note:

-1. In this example the schema is set to version 1.
-Starting with version 0.3.0, it supports 2 as well.
+1. In this example the schema is set to version 2.
+(Version 2 support was add in version 0.3.0.)
 2. Each of the containers you wish to orchestrate should be under the `services` key.
 3. For supported `service` keys, see :doc:`container_yml/reference`.
 4. The image you specify should be the base image that your containers will start from.